 Travel with us to East Africa for 24 days on our teen community service trip and safari program in Tanzania.

-Live and work with us at a local orphanage.
+Live and work at a local orphanage.
 Help make improvements to a schoolhouse and care for local children.
 Teach basic math, English, and computer skills.

 Learn Swahili, explore markets, and visit the communal Maasai.
 Connect with and be inspired by social service organizations working to combat the HIV/AIDS epidemic.

 Join us on the safari of a lifetime, trek deep into the Yaeda Valley, travel back in time 10,000 years with the Hadza hunter-gatherers, view the incredible ecosystem at the Ngongoro Crater, and visit Lake Manyara National Park.

 Keep scrolling to discover how to affect real and lasting change in The Road Less Traveled summer volunteer program for teenagers!

 Kilimanjaro, the tallest free-standing mountain in the world, rises in breathtaking isolation from the surrounding coastal scrubland of East Africa.
 Kilimanjaro's sister, Mt.
 Meru is Tanzania's second highest mountain.